-No. Since Nevada does not have a state income tax, any income from a pension, from a 401(k), from an IRA or from any other retirement account is not taxable.
+No. Since Nevada does not have a state income tax, any income from a pension, a 401(k), an IRA or any other retirement account is not taxable.
 This can represent significant savings when compared to most other states, which generally tax at least some forms of retirement income.

 How high are property taxes in Nevada?

 Property taxes in Nevada are relatively low.
-A typical homeowner in Nevada spends about $1,600 annually in property taxes.
+A typical homeowner in Nevada spends about $1,500 annually in property taxes.
 That varies significantly between counties however.
-In Eureka County, homeowners spend closer to $550 per year on property taxes, while in Douglas County a typical homeowner spends about $1,900.
+In Eureka County, homeowners spend close to $450 per year on property taxes, while in Douglas County a typical homeowner spends about $1,900.

 How high are sales taxes in Nevada?

 Sales tax rates in Nevada are somewhat higher than average.
 The statewide rate is 6.85%.
-This ranks among the ten highest in the U.S. However, local rates are relatively low, averaging slightly more than 1%.
-Combined, the overall state average is 7.94% or 13th highest in the country.
+This ranks among the 10 highest in the U.S. However, local rates are relatively low, averaging slightly more than 1%.
+Combined, the overall state average is 7.98% or 13th highest in the country.

 Nevada has some important sales tax exemptions designed to benefit seniors.
 Prescription drugs are exempt.
-Durable medical equipment, like wheelchairs and prosthetic devices, is exempt.
-Groceries and newspapers are also exempt.
+Durable medical equipment, like wheelchairs and prosthetic devices, is exempt, as are groceries and newspapers.

 What other Nevada taxes should I be concerned about?

 Nevada collects significant revenue through sin taxes on products such as alcohol and tobacco.
-The state’s gas tax is 33.15 cents per gallon.
-This is the 10th highest of any U.S. state.
+The state’s gas tax of 33.78 cents per gallon is the 10th highest in the U.S.